huggingface/transformers/examples/research_projects/xls_r/README.md

 Finally, we have arrived at the most fun part of the challenge - sitting back and watching the model transcribe audio.
-If possible, every participant should evaluate the speech recognition system on the test set of Common Voice 7 and ideally also on the real world audio data (if available).
+If possible, every participant should evaluate the speech recognition system on the test set of Common Voice 7 and ideally also on the real-world audio data (if available).
 For languages that have neither a Common Voice evaluation dataset nor a real world evaluation dataset, please contact the organizers on Discord so that we can work together to find some evaluation data.

-In a first step, one should copy the official `eval.py` script to her/his model repository.
+As a first step, one should copy the official `eval.py` script to her/his model repository.
 Let's use our previously trained [xls-r-300m-sv](https://huggingface.co/hf-test/xls-r-300m-sv) again as an example.

 Assuming that we have a clone of the model's repo under `~/xls-r-300m-sv`, we can